Thamil-1709/Thamil-1709/README.md

 Hi 👋 My name is Thamil selvan
 ===============================

-Student Developer
+Robotics Enthusiast
 -----------------

-i've have been learning programming for one year
+You can find me in working all kind of emerging technology such as Machine Learning , Large Language Model API's ,Computer Vision for Robotics , Web Development, 3D modeling and IOT

 * 🌍  I'm based in Chennai
 * ✉️  You can contact me at [tamilselvan1709@gmail.com](mailto:tamilselvan1709@gmail.com)
-* 🧠  I'm learning ROS,YOLOV8,Tensorflow,pytorch,ReactJS and VueJS
+* 🧠  I'm learning ROS,Tensorflow,pytorch,ReactJS and VueJS
 * ⚡  I'm Currently Exploring The Technologies

 ### Skills